tfoote000/github-runner/README.md

 - `false` - Disables Docker group fixing (useful if handling permissions externally)
 - Numeric value (e.g., `988`) - Sets the docker group to a specific GID

+**⚠️ Important: Automatic Restart Behavior**

+When a Docker group ID mismatch is detected and fixed on first startup, the container will automatically restart to ensure the runner process inherits the correct group permissions.
+This is normal behavior and may appear as:

+- Container starting, then immediately restarting once
+- Log message: "Group ID changed.
+Container restart required for runner process to inherit new GID."
+- Exit code 42 followed by automatic restart

+This restart ensures reliable Docker socket access and only happens when a GID change is needed.

 **Configuration:**

 ```yaml